tjjfvi/subshape/Readme.md

     // either by including it in `_staticSize` or by calling `buffer.pushAlloc()`.
     // Note that you should use `_encode` and not `encode`.

+    // See the `EncodeBuffer` class for information on other methods.

     // ...
   },